-I'm not quite sure why Jason thinks that's not what you were.
-You're suggesting.
-Jason, come back to us from and just clarify what it is that you think we've missed out on.
-But yeah, stabilisers stabilisers, don't they?
+I'm not quite sure why Jason thinks that's not what you're suggesting.
+Jason, come back to us and just clarify what it is that you think we missed out from there.
+But yeah, stabilisers stabilise, don't they?

-Yeah, I'm not sure I can't I don't, I've just done some acts as a camping what which one, I agreed in principle and hunting, which one I'm thinking of specifically.
-Which exercises Yeah.
+Yeah, I'm not sure, I've just done some exercises.
+I can't think which one?
+I agree with you in principle, I can't think which one he's thinking of specifically.

 So let's move on.
-Just over 10 minutes left,
+We've only got about 10 minutes left.